Gamma

-Sennin is one of the Taoist immortals of good fortune and immortality: Gamma means
+Sennin is one of the Taoist immortals of good fortune and immortality: Gama means

 toad and sennin means immortal.
 Gama is a benign sage with deep alchemical knowledge